Boobae-Vivian/DATA-CLEANING/README.md

 ## SKILLS and CONCEPTS DEMONSTRATED

-1. Handling missing values (imputation, removal, or other strategies).
+1. Handling missing values (imputation)
-2. Identifying and correcting data inconsistencies.
+2. Identifying and correcting data inconsistencies
-3. Removing duplicate records.
-4. Standardizing data formats (text, dates, numerical values).
+3. Standardizing data formats (text and dates)
-5. Data Transformation & Standardization
-6. Outlier Detection & Treatment
+4. Outlier Detection & Treatment
-7. Data Validation & Quality Checks
+5. Data Validation & Quality Checks

 These skills are crucial and will help ensure the dataset is ready for accurate and insightful analysis.